Use of satire in Pride and Prejudice

 What she means by this is that Elizabeth shouldn't talk back to her because she is one of the highest people on the social ladder.
 When Lady Catherine De Bourgh was "interrogating" Elizabeth, she demands Elizabeth to promise no to marry Mr. Darcy if he proposes.
 Lady Catherine thinks she can order whomever she wants just because she is high and mighty.
 Ordering servants around is a lot different from ordering other people around because servants work for you and other people don't.
 These are reasons why she needs to be changed.
 The main reason of Austen’s disapproval of Lady Catherine is her arrogant nature and that is why Austen satirizes her.

-Here is another quote from Lady Catherine character relating satire:
+Here is another quote from Lady Catherine character relating satire:"And that I suppose is one of your sisters."

 Austen uses satire in this particular quote by showing that Lady Catherine, who is looked up to as the example for how you should behave, dress, and be associated with, is stiffly and rudely addressing Elizabeth's sister, Kitty, while showing none of the manners that she so strongly preaches about her community.

-"If you believed it impossible to be true," said Elizabeth, colouring with astonishment and disdain, "I wonder you took the trouble of coming so far.
+Lady Catherine comes to speak to Elizebeth Bennet about a supposed engagement to Mr Darcy in Chapter 56.
+These lines are the strongest example of the satire in Pride and Prejudice:"If you believed it impossible to be true," said Elizabeth, colouring with astonishment and disdain, "I wonder you took the trouble of coming so far.
 What could your ladyship propose by it?"

 "At once to insist upon having such a report universally contradicted."